Celebrating Christmas in Egypt: A Unique Blend of Traditions

 The Christian Community in Egypt

 Egypt is home to one of the oldest Christian communities in the world, with Coptic Christians representing a significant portion of the population.
-The Coptic Orthodox Church and other Christian denominations celebrate Christmas on January 7th, following the Julian calendar.
+The Coptic Orthodox Church and other Christian denominations celebrating Christmas in Egypt on January 7th, following the Julian calendar.
 This date allows visitors to extend the holiday spirit and enjoy the festive atmosphere even after December 25th.

 Religious Observances and Midnight Mass